pahowart/apcupsd_influxdb/README.md

 You can then use Grafana with the influxdb plugin to display the UPS information.

-I have included my Grafana dashboard you can use to get started.
+I have included my Grafana dashboard "UPS Stats.json" to get you started.